Julie-Steele/Julie-Steele.github.io/README.md

 ### AI design server

 A small Express server (`server.js`) proxies requests to OpenAI so the API key is never exposed to the browser.
+The `/design` endpoint is rate limited to reduce API usage.
 Copy `.env.example` to `.env` and provide your API key before running:

 ```bash
 npm install
 node server.js
 ```

+The server can be deployed to any Node environment.
+If you prefer Firebase, wrap `server.js` with a Firebase Function so it runs alongside the game backend.